robo2424/laravel-chartJS-vueComponent/README.md

 ---
 ## Usage

-1. Place the RevenueChart.vue into your resources/assets/js/components folder in your Laravel application.
+1. Place the ExampleChart.vue into your resources/assets/js/components folder in your Laravel application.

 2. Make sure it is registered in your resources/assets/js/app.js file.